alexus37/NoriV2Webinterface/README.md

 Note that there is no data included for the default scene.

+# Structure

+- "server" contains the django server handling user and scene API as well as the connection to the renderer
+- "app" contains the angularjs client frontend
+- "NoriV2" contains the renderer

 # Contact

 For more information on the nori web interface please contact me.